On the dichotomy of $p$-walk dimensions on metric measure spaces: Introduction

 By the standard Dirichlet form theory, a diffusion corresponds to a local regular Dirichlet form (see \cite{FOT11}).
 The Dirichlet form framework generalizes the classical Dirichlet integral $\int_{\mathbb{R}^d}|\nabla f(x)|^2 \mathrm{d} x$ in $\mathbb{R}^d$.
 For general $p>1$, extending the classical $p$-energy $\int_{\mathbb{R}^d}|\nabla f(x)|^p \mathrm{d} x$ in $\mathbb{R}^d$, as initiated by \cite{HPS04}, the study of $p$-energy on fractals and general metric measure spaces has been recently advanced considerably, see \cite{CGQ22,Shi24,BC23,MS23,Kig23,CGYZ24,AB25,AES25a}.
 In this setting, a new parameter $\beta_p$, called the $p$-walk dimension, naturally arises in connection with a $p$-energy.
 Notably, $\beta_2$ coincides with $\beta$ in \ref{eq_HKbeta}.

-Since $\beta_2$ is always strictly greater than $2$ on fractals, it is natural to expect that $\beta_p$ is always strictly greater than $p$ on fractals as well.
+Since $\beta_2$ is typically strictly greater than $2$ on many classical fractals, it is natural to expect that $\beta_p$ would be strictly greater than $p$ on these fractals as well.
 On the Vicsek set, $\beta_p=p+d_h-1>p$, where $d_h=\frac{\log5}{\log3}$ is the Hausdorff dimension; see \cite{BC23}.
 On the Sierpi\'nski gasket and the Sierpi\'nski carpet, the inequality $\beta_p>p$ was established in \cite{KS24a}, whereas the exact value of $\beta_p$ remains unknown, except for $\beta_2=\frac{\log5}{\log2}$ on the Sierpi\'nski gasket.
 The main motivation of this paper is to study the behavior of the inequality $\beta_p>p$ in a more systematic way.
 More precisely, under the volume doubling condition, assume that the Poincar\'e inequality and the cutoff Sobolev inequality with $p$-walk dimension $\beta_p$ hold for all $p$ in an open interval $I\subseteq (1,+\infty)$.
 We prove that either $\beta_p=p$ for all $p\in I$, or $\beta_p>p$ for all $p\in I$; see Theorem \ref{thm_dichotomy}.
-Consequently, if $2\in I$ or $I=(1,+\infty)$---which is usually this case---the inequality $\beta_2>2$ suffices to obtain the corresponding strict inequality for all $p\in I$.
+Consequently, if $2\in I$ or $I=(1,+\infty)$---which is usually the case---the inequality $\beta_2>2$ suffices to obtain the corresponding strict inequality for all $p\in I$.